Every honest question we get, answered straight. If yours isn't here, email anyway.

 BMR is Basal Metabolic Rate, the calories your body burns at rest.

 Net carbs are total carbs minus fiber.
-They are helpful for low-carb diets but not required for everyone.

 The thermic effect of food is the energy your body uses to digest and process what you eat.